Fire & Emergency Services

 Who Provides Fire & Emergency Services in Highlands Ranch?

-The Metro District of Highlands Ranch have established fire and emergency services to Highlands Ranch through an intergovernmental agreement between the Metro District and the City of Littleton.
+The Highlands Ranch Metro District provides fire and emergency services to Highlands Ranch through an intergovernmental agreement between the Metro District and the City of Littleton.
 Staff and equipment are located in three fire stations, two of which are in Highlands Ranch.
 They stand ready to respond to fires, accidents, and emergencies with state-of-the-art equipment and highly-trained personnel.

 Where are the fire stations that serve Highlands Ranch?

-Fire station # 16 is located at 8119 Blakeland Drive off Santa Fe Drive.
+Fire station # 16 is located at 8119 Blakeland Drive west of Santa Fe Drive.
 Fire station # 17 is located at 9554 South University Boulevard in Highlands Ranch.
 Fire Station # 18 is located at 401 Timbervale Trail near the intersection of S. Broadway and Lucent Boulevard.

 What special community services does Littleton Fire Rescue offer?